 gg <- gg + theme_bw()

+print(gg)

+This last statement generates an error:

+Error in eval(expr, envir, enclos) : object 'long' not found

+Therefore I can’t confirm Figure 5.3

-print(gg)Figure 5.3 Worldwide ZeroAccess Infections [FILENAME 793725c05f003]
+Figure 5.3 Worldwide ZeroAccess Infections [FILENAME 793725c05f003]

 Now, that’s a real map; but, what can we learn from it?
 The answer is: not much.
-This map communicates very little besides the fact that the ZeroAccess botnet is an international traveller (and nobody should be surprised by that).
+This map communicates very little besides the fact that the ZeroAccess botnet is an international traveler (and nobody should be surprised by that).
 Let’s probe a bit deeper and see if we can’t use maps to help us visualize the data a bit better.

 How many ZeroAccess infections per country?

 It’s very difficult to look at figure 5.3 and determine which countries have the most infections.
 We can’t expect someone (or ourselves) to look at a map like this and extract the proportion of bot infections in countries.
 It looks like the U.S. and Europe are blanketed in bots; so, let’s try a different type of map.
 We need to count how many infections we have in each country and then we can visualize the results with a choropleth.
 A choropleth is a map where the country is shaded or filled with color that is then associated with the data.
 For our first choropleth, we will have to figure out which country the latitude/longitude points are in and then we will use a single continuous color scale to represent that quantity.
 To convert latitude and longitude to a country, we will adapt a function from Ryan Weald and call our function latlong2map().
-That function will accept a data frame of longitude and latitude pairs along with the name of a map to translate onto. # slightly modified verison of Ryan Weald’s (@rweald) function
+That function will accept a data frame of longitude and latitude pairs along with the name of a map to translate onto.

+This requires the “maptools” package for “map2SpatialPolygons”

+# slightly modified verison of Ryan Weald’s (@rweald) function

 # https://gist.github.com/rweald/4720788